 Modal Element

-The Modal Element is a very vesatile Element, which can be used to display additional content via a popup window on a page.
-Modal boxes are hidden by default and can be triggered by a Menu item, a button element or a modal text / HTML link element, which can be either text or an image.
-Most of our other Elements can be used inside it, so you can organize your content however you prefer.
+The Modal Element is a very versatile Element, which can be used to display additional content via a pop-up window on a page.
+Modal boxes are hidden by default and can be triggered by a Menu item, a Button Element, or a Modal Text/HTML Link Element, which can be either text or an image.
+Avada Elements can be used inside it, so you can organize your content however you prefer.

 How To Create A Modal